-DBRS Ratings GmbH (DBRS Morningstar) confirmed the Republic of Finland’s Long-Term Foreign and Local Currency – Issuer Ratings at AA (high).
-At the same time, DBRS Morningstar confirmed the Republic of Finland’s Short-Term Foreign and Local Currency – Issuer Ratings at R-1 (high).
+DBRS Ratings GmbH (DBRS Morningstar) confirmed the Republic of Finland’s (Finland) Long-Term Foreign and Local Currency – Issuer Ratings at AA (high).
+At the same time, DBRS Morningstar confirmed Finland’s Short-Term Foreign and Local Currency – Issuer Ratings at R-1 (high).
 The trends on all ratings remain Stable.

-Finland’s AA (high) ratings are underpinned by the strong public-sector balance sheet, which reinforces its ability to fund future liabilities, and the Finnish government’s commitment to sound economic policies.
+Finland’s AA (high) ratings are underpinned by its strong public-sector balance sheet, which reinforces its ability to fund future liabilities, and the Finnish government’s commitment to sound economic policies.
+Moreover, governance indicators are also very strong.
 Finland’s wealthy economy, with significant human capital and high-value-added sectors, also supports the ratings.
 On the other hand, an ageing population will constrain potential growth and burden public finances over the medium term.
 As an open and small economy, Finland’s economic prospects are exposed to swings in external demand and to global financial conditions.
-Furthermore, DBRS Morningstar notes that the high level of household debt, which could amplify economic downturns, remains a concern.
+Furthermore, DBRS Morningstar takes the view that the high level of household debt, which could amplify economic downturns, remains a concern.

-One or any combination of the following factors could trigger an upgrade: (1) progress in curbing healthcare and long-term care spending growth pressures, (2) an improvement in Finland’s medium-term economic performance, and (3) sustained improvement in fiscal performance and a reduction in the public debt ratio.
+One or any combination of the following factors could trigger a ratings upgrade: (1) progress in curbing healthcare and long-term care spending growth pressures, (2) an improvement in Finland’s medium-term economic performance, and (3) sustained improvement in fiscal performance and a reduction in the public debt ratio.

-One or any combination of the following factors could trigger a downgrade: (1) a material and persistent worsening in Finland’s economic performance, (2) a deterioration in Finland’s fiscal performance leading to a sustained increase in its public debt ratio, and (3) a substantial crystallisation of contingent liabilities.
+One or any combination of the following factors could trigger a ratings downgrade: (1) a material and persistent worsening in Finland’s economic performance, (2) a deterioration in Finland’s fiscal performance leading to a sustained and material increase in its public debt ratio, and (3) a substantial crystallisation of contingent liabilities.

-The stock of explicit guarantees of the state, at around 20.0% of GDP in 2021, after excluding the interest subsidy loans, pose additional risks to the public debt ratio.
-Finland’s stock of explicit guarantees has been increasing steadily in recent years and is among the highest in the EU in terms of GDP.
-Furthermore, the Finnish government recently proposed the introduction of a EUR 10 billion loan and guarantee scheme to ease liquidity needs of electricity producers in Finland.
-Nevertheless, Finland’s strong public balance sheet and good debt affordability reinforce the government’s ability to fund its liabilities.
-The general government net financial assets ratio stood at 66.4% of GDP in Q1 2022, although around two thirds of the assets are ring-fenced for pension payments and not available for budgetary purposes.
-Finland’s central government debt has an average maturity of 7.7 years and minimal exchange-rate risk after swaps.
-While funding costs have been increasing rapidly this year, DBRS Morningstar notes Finland’s lengthy debt profile means higher funding costs will permeate only gradually.
+The stock of explicit guarantees of the state is large and represents a vulnerability.
+However, contingent liability risk remains contained and the government benefits from a sound debt affordability as well as its strong public asset position.
+State guarantees estimated at around 19% of GDP as of June 2023, after excluding the guarantees of the national housing fund already included in the public debt, are among the largest in the EU.
+These relate mainly to Finnvera, the state export agency and are not expected to exert significant pressure on the debt ratio.
+Nevertheless, Finland’s strong public balance sheet and good debt affordability position reinforce the government’s ability to fund its liabilities.
+The general government’s net financial assets ratio stood at 59.9% of GDP in Q1 2023, although around two-thirds of the assets are ring-fenced for pension payments and not available for budgetary purposes.
+Finland’s central government debt has an average maturity of 7.5 years and minimal exchange-rate risk after swaps.
+While funding costs have been increasing rapidly, DBRS Morningstar notes Finland’s relatively long maturity debt profile means higher funding costs will permeate only gradually.